Summer Internships

 Various (loose) themes have been applied to the internships, including:

-This year we will be offering 4 internship positions building open-source technology for helping supervisors and improving supervision quality.
-We have acquired funding to pay for a postdoctoral researcher to work with the interns over the full 10 week period and to manage the software development process.
+We will be offering up to 6 internship positions building open-source technology for helping supervisors and improving supervision quality.
+The interns will work with us and two postdoctoral researchers in the department.
 Placements will run for a 10 week period over the summer vacation.

 Benefits